hunyadi/md2conf/README.md

 # Or set environment variable to custom location
 export PLANTUML_JAR=/path/to/plantuml.jar
 ```

+Without PlantUML JAR, diagrams will still be embedded but may display without optimal dimensions.

 **Optional.** Converting formulas and equations to PNG or SVG images requires [Matplotlib](https://matplotlib.org/):